MosesAdamu/MosesAdamu/README.md

 ### Hi there 👋

-**Moses Adamu is an accomplished Product Manager who orchestrates visionary product strategies and leads cross-functional teams to deliver innovative solutions.
+**Moses Adamu is an accomplished Product Manager and Data Scientist who orchestrates visionary product strategies and leads cross-functional teams to deliver innovative solutions.
 Expert in aligning product goals with market demands, fostering collaboration, and continuously driving growth, while proactively identifying and addressing challenges.
 A seasoned achiever with a proven track record of delivering high-impact, customer-focused products that meet and exceed business objectives.**

 **He is also a Data Scientist in training with Bloom Institute of Technology**